Generalized virial theorem for contact Hamiltonian systems: Virial theorem for a contact Hamiltonian system

-The Brownian particle follows a zig-zag trajectory (in one dimension, the particle can go only towards left or right but the `zig-zag' nature remains unchanged) such the the mean squared displacement grows with time linearly for large times, i.e. \((\sigma_q)^2 \sim t\).
-In this situation eqn (\ref{Virialtheoremcontact}) gives
+The Brownian particle follows a zig-zag trajectory (in one dimension, the particle can go either left or right, but the `zig-zag' nature remains unchanged).
+In this situation Eq. (\ref{Virialtheoremcontact}) gives

-If one solves the Langevin equation \cite{z,b}, then using the solution \((q(t),p(t))\), it can be shown that \(\langle q(-\gamma p + \eta(t)) \rangle = 0\) where one uses eqns (\ref{noisestat}) describing the statistical properties of noise.
+If one solves the Langevin equation \cite{z,b}, then using the solution $(q(t),p(t))$, it can be shown that $\langle q(-\gamma p + f(t)) \rangle = 0$, where one uses Eq. (\ref{noisestat}) describing the statistical properties of the noise.
 This gives the result that the time-averaged kinetic and potential energies of the Brownian oscillator are equal.
-Moreover, using the solution \((q(t),p(t))\) and eqns (\ref{noisestat}), one can show that they are equal to \(k_B T/2\), in accordance with the classical equipartition theorem.
+Moreover, using the solution $(q(t),p(t))$ and Eq. (\ref{noisestat}), one can show that they are equal to $k_B \mathcal{T}/2$, in accordance with the classical equipartition theorem.